 The desert is a cultural symbol and a scientific site.
-This is how Israeli professor Evgeny Katz sees her.
+This is how Israeli professor Evgeny Katz sees it.
 His research interests are technologies for converting solar energy into electricity.

 But work on breakthrough technologies at the Institute of the Desert pushed him to something more… Today Professor Katz shares his thoughts on this topic with the readers of our almanac.